vimesh92/Practice_Classification_RF_DT/README.md

   c.
 SMOTE
 2. Used Grid Search for Hyper-parameter tuning for Random Forest
 3. False Negatives decreased drastically in Random Forest for downsampled training set
-4. However Accuracy for Decsion Tree was much better than Random Forest